-Table~\ref{vcrLatencyTable} shows various latency results.
-Similar to Table~\ref{wrapperLatencyTable}, it shows that a signature generation operation done by the native messaging application takes longer, as compared to a standalone server.
-This is due to data passing delay between popup and background scripts, and running the native messaging protocol between the application and the browser.
-Based on these results, the server's cost to verify \vcr{s} is minimal.
+Table~\ref{vcrLatencyTable} shows latency results (excluding network latency).
+Similar to Table~\ref{wrapperLatencyTable}, a signature generation operation performed by the native messaging application takes longer, compared to a standalone server.
+This is due to data passing delay between pop-up and background scripts, as well as the native messaging protocol between the application and the browser.
+Based on these results, server's cost to verify \vcr{s} is minimal.